ExocoreNetwork/price-feeder/README.md

 # Overview

-The price feeder is a tool that validators use to submit oracle prices to Exocore nodes.
+The price feeder is a tool that validators use to submit oracle prices to Imua nodes.

-This tool fetches token prices from off-chain sources such as `CEX` and `DEX`, then submits this price information to the Exocore blockchain network as a standard Cosmos SDK transaction.
+This tool fetches token prices from off-chain sources such as `CEX` and `DEX`, then submits this price information to the Imua blockchain network as a standard Cosmos SDK transaction.
 Once the submitted prices from validators reach the voting power threshold, they achieve consensus on-chain and become the final price.

 ## Workflow